 China’s CDC recently set a higher herd immunity threshold of 85% of its 1.3 billion-plus population, higher than the internationally recommended 70%, seen by some as a tacit admission of the lower efficacy rates of Chinese shots vis-a-vis Western-made ones like Pfizer-BioNTech and Moderna’s.

-A recent University of Hong Kong comparison of antibody levels in groups inoculated with Chinese and Western vaccines showed that takers of BioNTech’s mRNA jabs show significantly higher antibody concentrations than those inoculated with Sinovac’s attenuated shots.
+A recent University of Hong Kong comparison of antibody levels in local groups inoculated with Chinese and Western vaccines showed that takers of BioNTech’s mRNA jabs show significantly higher antibody concentrations than those inoculated with Sinovac’s inactivated shots.

 The research was commissioned by Hong Kong’s government.
 The city is among the few places where both Chinese and Western vaccines are rolled out for universal immunization.